Applications of the Kleisli and Eilenberg-Moore 2-adjunctions: Eilenberg-Moore 2-Adjunction

 \section{Eilenberg-Moore 2-Adjunction}

-In this section, we apply the results of the Section 3 to the 2-category $_{2}Cat$, the 2-category of small categories and functors, because the 2-category ${}_{2}Cat$ admits the construction of algebras.
-The 2-adjunction given in that section gives a usual adjunction,
+In this section, we apply the results of the Section 3 to the 2-category $_{2}Cat$, the 2-category of small categories and functors, due to the fact that this 2-category admits the construction of algebras.
+Therefore, we have a 2-adjunction

 Since the complete description, for a general $\mathcal{A}$, has been given above, we only give some remarks on the derived properties for this particular 2-category. \\

 The description of the $2$-functor $\Psi_{\E}$, for this particular 2-category, is given by the following entries